lsst-sqre/build-and-publish-to-pypi/README.md

 ### Dry-run mode for package validation

 You only want to publish to PyPI in a release event, which is typically for GitHub Release publication or tag pushes.
-You can still run this action in a general pull request workflow, however, to test and validate the package build without uploading to PyPI.
+You can still run this action in a general Pull Request workflow, however, to test and validate the package build without uploading to PyPI.
 See how the `upload` parameter can be toggled off for non-release events:

 ```yaml